A relevant post.

 In the past Cassandra would rely on others to help her with work on her cottage and I have been able to assist her with many tasks.
-This gave her a wonderful feeling of achievement that we had not needed outside help but managed to accomplish these tasks between us.
-I have also assisted her health-wise with a gentle fitness regime and suggestions on supplements and diet.
-I taught her Morris dancing too which she successfully performed for 7 years and enjoyed it, but now she has chosen to take life at an easier pace.
+This gave us a wonderful feeling of achievement as we had not needed outside help but managed to accomplish these tasks between us.
+I also assisted her health-wise with a gentle fitness regime and suggestions on supplements and diet.
+I taught her Morris dancing in which she successfully performed for seven years and enjoyed it, however she now needs to live her life at an easier pace.

 Image John Isaac

-Working with the Cunning Way and Folk Magic over the last 10 years has certainly been an adventure.
+Working within the Cunning Way and Folk Magic over the last 10 years has certainly been an adventure.

-It has been eighteen years since I was introduced to the book about George Pickingill – ‘The Pickingill Papers ‘ during my Alexandrian training, I felt a connection with the life of this intriguing ‘Cunning Man’ and eight years later the reason became apparent.
+It has been eighteen years since I first read the book about George Pickingill – ‘The Pickingill Papers ‘ during my Alexandrian training, I felt a connection with the fascinating life of this intriguing ‘Cunning Man’ and eight years later the reason for this became apparent.